Mikuel210/Starkit/JOURNAL.md

 **Total time spent: 2h 30min**

-## May 24: Research on counter-rotating propellers
+## May 24 Log 2: Research on counter-rotating propellers

 The reasons I would choose counter-rotating propellers over a single propeller are:
 1. They cancel their torque, which means that they don't apply any rotational force to the vehicle and you don't have to worry about gyroscopic effects.